List of Canadian protected areas

 This is a list of all provincial/territorial parks and other provincial/territorial protected areas in Canada.

+Location map by province and territory

 Alberta

 Alberta's provincial parks and protected areas are managed by Alberta Parks and Alberta Government's ministry of Alberta Environment and Parks whose mandate is to protect the province's natural landscapes in Alberta.
-As of December 2005, the province of Alberta manages 69 provincial parks.

 British Columbia

 Provincial parks and protected areas in British Columbia are under the jurisdiction of the British Columbia Ministry of Environment.

 Manitoba

 Provincial parks and protected areas in Manitoba are the responsibility of the Manitoba Ministry of Conservation.

 New Brunswick

 New Brunswick's provincial parks and protected areas are the responsibility of the Department of Tourism, Heritage and Culture.

 Newfoundland and Labrador

 Provincial parks and protected areas in Newfoundland and Labrador are the responsibility of the Newfoundland and Labrador Ministry of Environment and Conservation.

 Northwest Territories

 Northwest Territories territorial parks and protected areas are under the Northwest Territories Ministry of Industry, Tourism & Investment.